apisnetworks/apiscp-docs/docs/admin/dns/PowerDNS.md

 env BSARGS="--extra-vars=force=yes" upcp -sb software/powerdns
 ```

-Lastly, on the **hosting nodes**, *assuming all DNS zone traffic is sent to the unpublished master master.domain.com (IP address 1.2.3.3) with the API key from `/etc/pdns/pdns.conf` of `abc1234`*, configure each to use the same API key and endpoint discussed below.
+Lastly, on the **hosting nodes**, *assuming all DNS zone traffic is sent to the hidden master master.domain.com (IP address 1.2.3.3) with the [API key](#local-powerdns) from the hidden master located in `/etc/pdns/pdns.conf` of `abc1234`*, configure each to use the same API key and endpoint discussed below.

 ```bash
 cpcmd scope:set cp.bootstrapper powerdns_api_uri 'https://master.domain.com/dns/api/v1'